mdhall272/ggarchery/README.md

 <img src="man/figures/geom_arrowsegment_example5.png" width="400"/>

 Another key way that `geom_arrowsegment` differs from `geom_segment` is that it has a working `fill` aesthetic.
 This is only visible if the arrowhead is closed.
-Note that it must be specified as `fill` even if you want it to simply match the `colour` aesthetic, another difference in behaviour from `geom_segment`
+Note that it must be specified as `fill` even if you want it to simply match the `colour` aesthetic, another difference in behaviour from `geom_segment`.

 ```
 ggplot(tbl) +